 At the end of the academic year, it is time to reward these achievements at the Green Impact Sustainability Showcase where staff and students can come together to celebrate the positive change they have created.

 The University of Sheffield has taken part in Green Impact since 2009/2010, as part of our behaviour change strategy to reduce our carbon emissions.
 We have committed to a 43% carbon emission reduction by 2020 (see the EFM pages for more details on our work towards this.)

 Green Impact teams are formed within staff departments, usually one per department.

 By forming a Green Impact team within your department, or by joining the department’s existing team, you gain access to the online toolkit.

 The toolkit is comprised of different tabs.
 Within each different category or tab, actions are broken down into different themed sections of waste, energy, procurement, biodiversity, community water etc.

 The Essential tab lays the foundations of Green Impact within the department.
 Teams then complete one or more projects throughout the year which demonstrate what sustainability means to them.
 Teams progress through the toolkit from Bronze to Platinum and attend an awards ceremony at the end of the year.
 You can find out more about awards here.

 Contact us and we can give you more information on starting out!

 Find out here if there is already a Green Impact team within your department to join.
 If not, you can form a new team.

-Next, all you need to do is register on the Green Impact workbook and you’re ready to start making changes within your department.
+Next, all you need to do is register on the Green Impact toolkit and you’re ready to start making changes within your department.